How To Make Fireclay – Low Cost Recipes

 Refractory clay – Mortar clay – Fire clay – Flame safe – Flameware – Ovenware

-Fireclay for ceramic artist is about making clay with high modeling quality and low shrinkage.
-After its burned; it needs to withstand direct flames, uneven heating, and rapid temperature changes.
-Flameware / Fireclay are simply ceramics with low-temperature expansion, that withstand high-temperature changes without cracking.
+Fireclay for ceramic artist is about mixing a flame-safe clay with high modeling quality: One that after it is dryed and fired, can withstand direct flames, uneven heating, and rapid temperature changes.
+Flameware / Fireclay are simply ceramics with low-temperature expansion, a type that withstand high-temperature changes without cracking.

-How to make fireclay with modeling qualities seems to be a well-kept industrial secret, I know it sounds a bit paranoid since refractories are used everywhere.
-But a recipe for a good, flame-safe ceramic clay with high modeling qualities is nowhere to be seen.
+How To Make Fireclay with modeling qualities?
+A recipe for a good, flame-safe ceramic clay with plastisety and high modeling qualities is nowhere to be found.

-Well, you can stumble upon a receipt from time to time: But when you try them, they are just not as flame-safe as they claim to be, the receipt is incomplete, not refractory at all, or made by unrealistic expensive components.
+From time to time, I stumble upon a recipe, but when testing them, they are just not as flame-safe as they claim to be; the recipe can be incomplete, not refractory at all, or made with unrealisticly expensive components.
+Commercial fireclay does not have modeling qualities.

-I’m not a refractory expert, I’m a ceramist, and here I share with you what I have learned so far in my search for a better receipt.
-If you disagree with my conclusions or have a receipt that outperforms mine.
+Here I share with you what I have learned so far in my research for a better recipe.
+I’m not a refractory expert, I’m a ceramist.
+If you disagree with my conclusions or have a recipe that outperforms mine.
 I would like to hear from you. (email me at: hello@woodfireceramic.com)

 refractory clay mortarclay fireclay flamesafe flameware

-All flame-safe clay have something in common, they are all made of:
+All flame-safe clay has something in common: they are all made of:

 • Grog, to reduce shrinking